 The University of Applied Sciences Osnabrück (Germany) and The University of Murcia (Spain) are two of the 10 partners in the IoTCrawler project and contributes with expertise in quality analysis and testing in the framework.
 Their role is to define the requirements for sensor modelling, monitoring and fault recovery and the design of Data attributes and QoI metrics.

-STATUS FROM University of Applied Sciences Osnabrück (Germany)
+STATUS FROM University of Applied Sciences Osnabrück (De)

 Quality Ontology for IoT Data Sources